 4-H youth hold his or her membership in only one county or one state at a time.
 In special circumstances beyond a youth’s control, the state office may allow multiple county or state memberships.

-If a county has determined that a club has reached its maximum capacity, the county shall make all reasonable efforts to accommodate 4-Hers including, but not limited to, starting new clubs/learning communities, including Clover Kids.
+If a county has determined that a club has reached its maximum capacity, the county shall make all reasonable efforts to accommodate 4-H’ers, including but not limited to starting new clubs/learning communities, as well as Clover Kids.

 Independent Membership